 1961 – 1973

-In 1961, the franchise moved to San Diego, which automatically required the change of the logo, because it mentioned “Los Angeles” twice.
+In 1961, the franchise moved to San Diego, which automatically required the logo’s change because it mentioned “Los Angeles” twice.
 Designers redesigned the logo and removed the blue circle with a wordmark.
 On the shield, the “LA” is also removed.
 They kept only the shield (it was enlarged), horse head, lightning bolt, and the word “CHARGERS” below it.
 The color was changed: the navy blue became powder blue.

 1974 – 1987

-The team’s logo moved away from the previous standard in this period: San Diego Chargers’ logo comprised of a helmet side view.
+The team’s logo moved away from the previous standard in this period: San Diego Chargers’ logo was comprised of a helmet side view.
 The design is minimalistic without small details.
 The main element is blue, and its components are yellow.
 The helmet features a gold lightning bolt with a white and blue border and a gold facemask.
-The team owner decidedly didn’t want to give up on the lightning bolt’s image: he considered it a very important element, which motivated the players to win.
+The team owner decidedly didn’t want to give up on the lightning bolt’s image: he considered it a very important element, motivating the players to win.
 The outline of the helmet and metallic rods is black.

 1988 – 2001